GabrielGomer/AI-Guidance-Companion/PrivatePolicy.md

 Information Collection
 We collect the following types of information:
 1. Audio Data: The app records user audio for the purpose of speech-to-text transcription.
+The app does not store audio transcriptions.
 2. Transcribed Text: The audio recordings are transcribed into text, which is used to generate AI-based responses.
+The app does not store text.
 3. User Input: Any additional information you provide through the app, such as text inputs or feedback.
+The app does not store text.
 4. Device Data: Information about your device, including device type, operating system, and unique device identifiers.
 5. Usage Analytics: Data on how you interact with the app, which helps us improve our services.
 6. Data Collection: We collect the type of therapy, date, and time of the session.
 This data is stored locally on your device.